 Is this a safe place?

-Of course any support group wants its members to feel comfortable and bans trolls.
+All support groups want their members to feel safe and comfortable.
 However, everyone's idea of safety is different.
-Some sites require trigger warnings, others ban members who admit suffering from Borderline Personality Disorder even if they aren't causing any harm, yet other sites don't allow you to put people on ignore because that would hurt their feeling.
+Some sites require trigger warnings, others ban you for having BPD even if you aren't causing any harm, yet other sites don't allow you to put people on ignore because that would hurt their feeling.
 A few years ago a 62yo university professor lost a daughter in a car accident and got told by a 16yo newbie "aww dont obsess 'bout it hun" - was it supportive or disrespectful?
 Where's the line between being insensitive and having to walk on eggshells?
 Is it ok to speak your mind even if others disagree?
 Is it always your fault if someone felt hurt by your words?
 Answers to these questions are what makes support groups different from each other, and what people mean when they ask if this is a safe place.

 At Fort we like to keep it real: being an abuse survivor isn't a sign of inadequacy, nor is it a badge of honor, proof of wisdom, or a competition to join a special secret clique.
 Abuse doesn't discriminate, and survivors come in all shapes and forms.
 Just like any other group of people, we're bound to disagree on various topics, not all of us will like each other - and that's normal.
 Pretending it's not so would put everyone under enormous pressure of having to talk to people you can't stand, validate statements you don't agree with, not mention issues that bother you, or get bullied for being different (male, not Christian, too old, too young, too mentally ill, not ill enough, etc).